Philadelphia: Politics

-Philadelphia had historically been a bastion of the Republican Party from the American Civil War until the mid-1930s."Long before 2016 craziness, there was Philadelphia 1935". philly.com.
-The Philadelphia Inquirer.
-September 25, 2016.
-Retrieved March 1, 2018.
-The city hosted the first Republican National Convention in 1856.
-Democratic registrations increased after the Great Depression; however, the city was not carried by Democrat Franklin D. Roosevelt in his landslide victory of 1932 as Pennsylvania was one of only six states won by Republican Herbert Hoover.
+Philadelphia had historically been a bastion of the Republican Party from the American Civil War until the mid-1930s.
+In 1856, the first Republican National Convention was held at Musical Fund Hall at 808 Locust Street in Philadelphia.

+Democratic registrations increased after the Great Depression; however, the city was not carried by Democrat Franklin D. Roosevelt in his landslide victory of 1932, as Pennsylvania was one of only six states won by Republican Herbert Hoover.
 Voter turnout surged from 600,000 in 1932 to nearly 900,000 in 1936 and Roosevelt carried Philadelphia with over 60% of the vote.
-The city has voted Democratic in every presidential election since 1936.
+Philadelphia has voted Democratic in every presidential election since 1936.
 In 2008, Democrat Barack Obama drew 83% of the city's vote.
-Obama's win was even greater in 2012, capturing 85% of the vote.
+Obama's win was even larger in 2012, capturing 85% of the vote.
 In 2016, Democrat Hillary Clinton won 82% of the vote.

 As a result of the previously declining population in the city and state, Philadelphia has only three congressional districts of the 18 districts in Pennsylvania, based on the 2010 census apportionment: the 2nd district, represented by Brendan Boyle; the 3rd, represented by Dwight Evans; and the 5th, represented by Mary Gay Scanlon.
-All three representatives are Democrats though Republicans still have some support in the city, primarily in the Northeast.
-Sam Katz ran competitive mayoral races as the Republican nominee in 1999 and 2003, losing to Democrat John Street both times.Clemetson, Lynette (November 5, 2003).
-"Philadelphia Easily Gives Second Term to Its Mayor". nytimes.com.
-The New York Times.
-Retrieved February 28, 2018.
+All three representatives are Democrats, though Republicans still have some support in the city, primarily in the Northeast.
+Sam Katz ran competitive mayoral races as the Republican nominee in 1999 and 2003, losing to Democrat John Street both times.

 Pennsylvania's longest-serving Senator, Arlen Specter, was an alumnus of the University of Pennsylvania who opened his first law practice in Philadelphia.
 Specter served as a Republican from 1981 and as a Democrat from 2009, losing that party's primary in 2010 and leaving office in January 2011.
-He had also been assistant counsel on the Warren Commission in 1964 and the city's district attorney from 1966 to 1974.
+He was assistant counsel on the Warren Commission in 1964 and the city's district attorney from 1966 to 1974.

 Philadelphia has hosted various national conventions, including in 1848 (Whig), 1856 (Republican), 1872 (Republican), 1900 (Republican), 1936 (Democratic), 1940 (Republican), 1948 (Republican), 1948 (Progressive), 2000 (Republican), and 2016 (Democratic).
 Philadelphia has been home to one vice president, George M. Dallas, and one general of the American Civil War, George B. McClellan, who won his party's nomination for president but lost in the general election to Abraham Lincoln in 1864.
 In May 2019, former U.S. Vice President Joe Biden chose Philadelphia to be his 2020 U.S. presidential campaign headquarters.